 Most people call our priest Mother Liz or Reverend Liz, but she does not object to being called by her first name.

 Please ask anyone around you for help.
 You may also contact our priest, The Reverend Liz Meade (RevLizMeade@gmail.com), to make an appointment to address anything that is on your mind or just to get to know her better.

 · We would love to see you there.
 Come as you are.

-· Please join us for coffee and conversation Sundays at 9:30 am in the lower-level Guild Hall.
+· Please join us for coffee hour before the service on Sundays at 9:30 am in our lower-level Guild Hall.

 LOCATION: Map above